Smart Buildings Enabled by 6G Communications: Case Study and Validation

 \section{Case Study and Validation}

-To be observable, we use a simple indoor localization example to reveal the superiority of the combination of VLC and ML algorithms.
-We set a simulation platform within a cuboid room, of which width, length, and height are 10 m, 10 m, and 3 m, respectively.
-To simulate the scenario incorporating VLC and ML, we further assume that there are commercial LEDs modeled by point light sources installed on the ceiling with one-meter separation from each other.
-The configuration is similar to the case in \cite{7408994}, where there are four white spotlight LEDs installed in a cuboid room.
-Consequently, there are 81 LEDs on the ceiling.
-Moreover, we assume four WiFi access points (APs) to be installed on the ceiling with 2.5 m to the walls and five-meter separation to each other, which is even more than a usual configuration in practice.
-In order to make a comprehensive comparison between the performance of WiFi and VLC, we further assume another scenario where there are four LEDs to be installed in the same way as WiFi APs.
-We denote the results for this configuration as VLC-4, and denote the results when utilizing 81 LEDs as VLC-81.
+To ensure rigor, we use a simple indoor localization example to evaluate the performance of combined VLC and ML algorithms.
+This involved setting a simulation platform in a cuboid room with width, length, and height of 10 m, 10 m, and 3 m, respectively.
+To simulate the scenario incorporating both VLC and ML, we further assumed the presence of commercial LEDs, which were modeled by point light sources installed on the ceiling separated from each other by 1 m.
+This configuration is similar to that shown in \cite{7408994}, in which four white spotlight LEDs were installed in a cuboid room.
+Consequently, 81 LEDs were installed on the ceiling.
+Moreover, four WiFi access points (APs) were assumed to be installed on the ceiling at a distance of 2.5 m to the walls and separated by 5 m, which is even more than a usual configuration in practice.
+In order to achieve a comprehensive comparison between the performance of WiFi and VLC, we further assumed another scenario in which four LEDs were installed in the same manner as the WiFi APs.
+We denote the results for this configuration as VLC-4 and the results when utilizing 81 LEDs as VLC-81.

-We utilize received signal strength (RSS) based algorithms to predict locations of receivers.
-Normally, these algorithms require the pre-installment of receivers to collect RSS data to build a data set.
-Then, these RSS based algorithms can manipulate on the data set so as to predict locations of a new receiver with new RSS.
-Without loss of generality, the pre-installed receivers are assumed to be located at the height of 1 m to the floor, which is typically the height of phones held by humans.
-We set 99$\times$99 receivers that each separates 0.1 m to adjacent receivers with the received field of view (ROV) of 0.7854, and the azimuth angle of each receiver is randomly chosen from -60\textdegree$~$to 60\textdegree.
-The RSS data set for VLC is generated by Candles, a communication and lighting emulation platform \cite{candles}.
+We utilized received signal strength (RSS) based algorithms to predict the locations of receivers.
+Normally, these algorithms require the pre-installment of receivers to collect RSS data and build datasets.
+Thereafter, RSS based algorithms can manipulate the dataset in order to predict the location of a new receiver with a new RSS.
+Without losing generality, the pre-installed receivers are assumed to be located at a height of 1 m above the floor, which is typically the height of a phone held by a human.
+We set a grid of 99 by 99 receivers in which each was separated from adjacent receivers by 0.1 m with a received field of view (ROV) of 0.7854, and the azimuth angle of each receiver was randomly chosen from -60\textdegree$~$to 60\textdegree.
+The RSS dataset for VLC was generated by CandLES, a communication and lighting emulation platform \cite{candles}.